square/square-connect-go-sdk/swagger/docs/CustomerCustomAttributesApi.md

 > RetrieveCustomerCustomAttributeResponse RetrieveCustomerCustomAttribute(ctx, customerId, key, optional)
 RetrieveCustomerCustomAttribute

-Retrieves a custom attribute associated with a customer profile.
+Retrieves a [custom attribute](entity:CustomAttribute) associated with a customer profile.
 You can use the `with_definition` query parameter to also retrieve the custom attribute definition in the same call.
 To retrieve a custom attribute owned by another application, the `visibility` setting must be `VISIBILITY_READ_ONLY` or `VISIBILITY_READ_WRITE_VALUES`.
+Note that seller-defined custom attributes (also known as custom fields) are always set to `VISIBILITY_READ_WRITE_VALUES`.

 ### Required Parameters